Ontario is a wonderful part of Canada with green forests, interesting cities, and great National and Provincial Parks.

-Well over 300 bird species have been spotted in the park, the Nature Center provides more information about the area.
-Bring a pair of binoculars to maximize opportunities to spot birds.
-Also, be sure to bring sun cream and bug spray to keep those pesky mosquitos away.
+Well over 300 bird species have been spotted in the park, and the Nature Center provides more information about the area.

 Once in Kingston itself, there are plenty of things to see and do.
 The town is located at the endpoint of the historic Rideau Canal, a UNESCO World Heritage Site built to transport materiel and troops in case the US Army would cross the Saint Lawrence River.

 At Fort Henry National Historic Site reenactors don red coats to convey what army life was like in bygone times.
 Kingston is also the starting point of the Thousand Islands region.